Capacity of Finite-State Channels with Delayed Feedback: Computable Bounds On Delayed Feedback Capacity

-For a finite integer $d\geq 1$ and for any FSC given by a transition kernel $P_{Y,S^+|X,S}$, we define the following transformation: \begin{itemize} \item The channel state is $\tilde{S}_{t}\triangleq\left(S_{t-d+1},X_{t-d+2}^{t}\right)$. \item The channel output is $\tilde{Y}_t\triangleq Y_{t-d+1}$. \item The channel input remains the same, i.e. $\tilde{X}_t \triangleq X_t$. \end{itemize} First, we will show that the above transformation defines a new FSC with a transition kernel $P^d_{\tilde{Y},\tilde{S}^+|\tilde{X},\tilde{S}}$, where the superscript $d$ emphasizes the transformation dependence on the delay $d$.
-That is, the new channel follows the time-invariant Markov property of FSCs in \eqref{eq: channel_markov}.
-Second, we show in the following theorem the relation between the channel capacity of the original FSC and its transformation. \begin{theorem} The capacity of a FSC $P_{Y,S^+|X,S}$ with delayed feedback of $d$ time instances is equal to the instantaneous feedback capacity of the FSC $P^d_{\tilde{Y},\tilde{S}^+|\tilde{X},\tilde{S}}$.
-Furthermore, if the original FSC is unifilar, then the new transformed FSC is unifilar as well. \end{theorem} It is important to note that the cardinality of the new channel state is $|\tilde{\mathcal{S}}|=|\mathcal{S}|\cdot|\mathcal{X}|^{d-1}$, while the cardinality of the channel state in the original channel is $|\mathcal{S}|$.
-That is, we pay the price of having a larger channel state space as a result of the delay. \begin{proof}[Proof of Theorem \ref{th: delay_as_one}] Given a FSC, $P_{Y,S^+|X,S}$, define the new channel state as $\tilde{S}_{t-1}=\left(S_{t-d},X_{t-d+1}^{t-1}\right)$, let the channel output be $\tilde{Y}_t=Y_{t-d+1}$, and let the channel input remain the same, i.e. $\tilde{X}_t=X_t$.
+Here, we show that the capacity of a general FSC with delayed feedback can be computed as the capacity of a new FSC with instantaneous feedback, by redefining the channel state, input, and output.
+Moreover, if the original channel is a unifilar FSC, then the new reformulated channel is a unifilar FSC as well.

+Formally, given a general FSC, define the new channel state as $\tilde{S}_{t-1}=\left(S_{t-d},X_{t-d+1}^{t-1}\right)$, let the channel output be $\tilde{Y}_t=Y_{t-d+1}$, and let the channel input remain the same, i.e. $\tilde{X}_t=X_t$.
 In the following, we show that the new channel is a FSC such that its capacity with instantaneous feedback is equal to the capacity of the original channel with delayed feedback of $d$ time instances. \begin{itemize} \item Conditioned on the previous channel state $\tilde{S}_{t-1}$, the channel input $\tilde{X}_t$, and the channel output $\tilde{Y}_t$, the new channel state $\tilde{S}_t$ is independent of any other previous states, inputs, and outputs.
 That is,

 This equation holds due to the Markov chain $(S_{t-d+1},X_{t-d+2}^t)-(S_{t-d},X_{t-d+1}^t,Y_{t-d+1})-(X^{t-d},Y^{t-d})$, which follows directly by the Markov chain property of the original channel.
 In particular, since $\tilde{S}_t=(S_{t-d+1},X_{t-d+2}^t)$, and since $(\tilde{S}_{t-1},\tilde{X}_t,\tilde{Y}_t)$ include $(S_{t-d},X_{t-d+1}^t,Y_{t-d+1})$, \eqref{eq: new_state_law} holds.